• Skip to main content

 Having these sensors installed on the inside of your tanks sounds like the best option out there, but it can actually result in a lot of misread readings and inaccurate reports.
 Having sensors installed inside of your freshwater tank should work great, but what about your gray and black water tanks?

-Given that these tanks can have solid waste in them, the sensors can easily get gummed up or covered up.
+Given that these tanks can have solid waste in them, the sensors can easily get gummed up or covered up and need regular cleaning.
 Whether it be food substances, toilet paper, or worse, interior sensors often report that tanks are full well before they actually are!

 Exterior Sensors